hajulie/hajulie.github.io/pages/2526bostontheatreseason.md

 Show | Dates | Watched?
 --- | --- | ---
 The Hills of California | Sep 11 - Oct 12 | Yes
-Sardines (a comedy about death) | Sept 30 - Nov 16 | Bought tickets!
+Sardines (a comedy about death) | Sept 30 - Nov 16 | Yes
-Fun Home | Nov 14 - Dec 14
+Fun Home | Nov 14 - Dec 14 | Bought tickets!
 We Had a World | Feb 12 - Mar 15
 Oedipus el Rey | May 7 - June 7
 Eureka Day &#9734;| May 29 - June 28